cakebatterandsprinkles/portfolio-gatsby/src/posts/17-js_data_types.md

 - **1. String:**

   Strings are just pieces of text.
 What makes a string a string is the quotation marks around it.
-It can be double("") or single('') quotes, or backticks(``), it doesn't matter, but you need to be consistent throughout your code.
+It can be double("") or single('') quotes, or backticks(\`\`), it doesn't matter, but you need to be consistent throughout your code.
 Don't mix both.

   JS uses 16 bits to encode a single string element.
 But some characters (such as emojis) are represented with two character positions (2 blocks of 16 bits).

-  The only arithmetic operator that can be used on strings is +, and it does not add, but it **concatenates**, which is stiching two pieces of string to each other.
+  The only arithmetic operator that can be used on strings is +, and it does not add, but it **concatenates**, which is stitching two pieces of string to each other.

   ```javascript
   console.log("crazy" + " " + "bird" + " " + "lady") // prints: crazy bird lady
   ```

-  **[Template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals)** are ways to make a string hold placeholders.
-If you want to write a string as a template literal, use backticks(``) instead of quotation marks.
-And when using a placeholder, place the placeholder inside \${}.
-A very simple example is shown in the next codeblock.
+  Using **[template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals)** is a way to make a string hold bindings (or placeholders).
+If you want to write a string as a template literal, use backticks(\`\`) instead of quotation marks.
+And when using a placeholder, place the placeholder inside `${}`.
+A very simple example is shown in the next code block.
 You can nest template strings, and they also can hold stuff like ternary operators.
-You can even create multi line strings if you ever need to.
+You can even create multiline strings if you ever need to.
 One downside of it is, it is not supported by IE.

-  There are some methods that come built-in with every string, which are extremely useful.
+  Some methods come built-in with every string and they are extremely useful.
 You can check them from the [MDN docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String), or writing `String.prototype` to your chrome console, which will return you the String prototype object.

   <details>
     <summary>Built-in String methods cheatsheet</summary>